oubiwann/lcmap-system/docs/source/includes/_api_model_exec.md

 A time series model that has components of seasonality, trend, and break estimates surface reflectance and brightness temperature.
 The time series model is updated dynamically with newly acquired observations.

 Due to the differences in spectral response for various kinds of land cover change, the CCDC algorithm uses a threshold derived from all seven Landsat bands.
-When the difference between observed and predicted images exceeds a threshold three consecutive times, a pixel is identified as land surface change.
+When the difference between observed and predicted images exceeds a threshold six consecutive times, a pixel is identified as land surface change.

 ## &bull; CCDC Execution